YanivMendiuk/Linux_Task_2/README.md

 ### Requiremnets

+- Root user / `sudo` privileges.
 - A Debian-based / RHEL Linux distribution.
-- root user / `sudo` privileges.
+- For RHEL OS users, ensure that you running on RHEL8 or above or install dnf prior for running this script.